Paul Lyngdoh: Music career

 Lyngdoh has also written songs, many of which continue to be popular anthems to this day.
 Some of his songs include 'Ri Lum', 'Ri Baieid i Pa i Mei', 'Mait Shaphrang', 'Ko Khun U Hynniew Trep', 'Ka Jingkhot ka Por' etc.

 Lyngdoh is a vocalist and musician, and continues to perform with his band.

 Student leadership

-Lyngdoh was involved in the Khasi Students Union for more than a decade.
-He held the position of General Secretary and also President (1994-2002) of the KSU.
+Lyngdoh was involved in the Khasi Students Union for more than a decade, holding the position of General Secretary and also President from 1994 to 2002.

 Political career

-Lyngdoh won the elections to the Meghalaya Legislative Assembly in 2003 as well as 2008 from the party which he founded, Khun Hynniewtrep National Awakening Movement.
+Lyngdoh was elected to the Meghalaya Legislative Assembly in 2003 as well as 2008 representing the Khun Hynniewtrep National Awakening Movement, which he founded.

-He again won the MLA elections from 18 West Shillong Constituency from the United Democratic Party in 2013.
-He got elected to the Khasi Hills Autonomous District Council in 2019 from Jaiaw Constituency.
+He again won the MLA elections from 18 West Shillong Constituency representing the United Democratic Party in 2013.
+He was elected to the Khasi Hills Autonomous District Council in 2019 from the Jaiaw Constituency.

 He is currently the Working President of the United Democratic Party.

-Lyngdoh was elected as the MLA of 18 West Shillong Constituency on 2 March 2023 and was also sworn in as the Cabinet Minister of the Govt. of Meghalaya on 7 March 2023, in the presence of the Hon'ble Prime Minister of India, Shri Narendra Modi.
+Lyngdoh was elected as the MLA of 18 West Shillong Constituency on 2 March 2023 and was also sworn in as the Cabinet Minister of the Govt. of Meghalaya on 7 March 2023, in the presence of the Prime Minister of India, Narendra Modi.